 Now that we knew where it was, we needed to pick up Gotta Have It Street and get it to the track!
 Hoffman Ford helped with that, too, by securing permission for us to drive it from Philadelphia to Harrisburg, then sending one of their staff members to drive our CJ's team member to Philadelphia.
 They left Hoffman's around noon on Friday, picked up the car and made it back to Harrisburg around 4:30 p.m.
 After that, Gotta Have It Street just needed to be prepped and inspected, then it was cleared to head to the track!
 It was quite an adventure, but we are thankful to all who were involved, especially Hoffman Ford, for their work in delivering Gotta Have It Street!

 After a late night Thursday that was spent detailing Gotta Have It Race and our 2011 Ford Raptor, both left on Friday morning for the 12th annual NMRA Ford Nationals at the Maryland International Speedway!
-After arriving around 1:00 p.m., both vehicles got registered and passed the tech inspection.
+After arriving in Maryland around 1:00 p.m., both vehicles got registered and passed the tech inspection.
 For the weekend's races, both Gotta Have Builds Mustangs were registered in the Roush Super Stang class, while the Raptor was in the Detroit Locker Truck & Lightning class.

 Gotta Have It Race made its first pass later in the afternoon, on a hot and humid day with a corrected density altitude (DA) of 1872 feet.
 For the first pass, the car was completely stock, aside from the Barton Short Throw Shifter.
 On stock tires, Gotta Have It Race's best run was 13.20 @ 108 mph.